Parkdale—High Park (provincial electoral district): History

 Parkdale—High Park was created in 1996 when provincial districts were defined to have the same borders as federal electoral districts.
 It had previously been represented by portions of the High Park—Swansea, Parkdale, and York South districts.

 Gerard Kennedy, a member of the Ontario Liberal Party, was the first MPP elected from this district, after he won the seat in the 1999 Ontario general election.
 He was re-elected in the subsequent 2003 Ontario general election that elected a Liberal majority government.
 Kennedy served as Minister of Education in that government until he resigned in 2006 to run for the federal Liberal Party leadership, precipitating the September 14, 2006 by-election that was won by DiNovo.

 Cheri DiNovo, a member of the New Democratic Party (NDP), became the district's MPP after the September 14, 2006 by-election caused by Kennedy's resignation from the Legislature.
 DiNovo was re-elected in the 2007, 2011 and 2014 Ontario general elections before retiring from politics in 2017 to become minister of Trinity-St. Paul's United Church.

+After DiNovo's departure, Bhutila Karpoche, a member of the New Democratic Party, was elected in the 2018 Ontario general election.
+Karpoche was re-elected in the 2022 Ontario general election.
+In 2024, Karpoche announced that she would not be seeking re-election as an MPP and instead seeking the federal NDP nomination for the next federal election.